 Size and fit

-Ecco Aspina Low GTX caters to the female populace.
+ECCO Aspina Low GTX caters to the female populace.
 Its customizable lace-up closure helps in fit adjustment and allows a snug accommodation of the foot.

 The Aspina Low GTX renders traction with its grippy rubber outsole.
-It is further powered by the proprietary Receptor Lite technology from Ecco.
+It is further powered by the proprietary Receptor Lite technology from ECCO.
 The rounded heel guides the foot to a 20-degree heel strike angle upon ground contact.
 It makes the initial part of the step more efficient that leads to a smoother transition.

-Additionally, the dual flex channels are activated in the push-off phase.
+The dual flex channels are activated in the push-off phase.
 It imitates the flex pattern of the foot, thus promoting a more natural flexion, thereby reducing the energy required.
 The reduction in energy consumption renders additional strength for a more efficient push-off.

-The Strobel construction of the Ecco Aspina Low GTX midsole accounts for a flexible movement and snug fit.
-Ecco uses polyurethane (PU) to make the shoe lightweight.
+The Strobel construction of the ECCO Aspina Low GTX midsole accounts for a flexible movement and snug fit.
+ECCO uses polyurethane (PU) to make the shoe lightweight.
 The component also provides a good amount of shock absorption.
 PU is identified to be a pliant material.
 The PU foam-injected midsole conforms to the foot and provides firm support and stability.

 As part of the Receptor Lite technology, the anatomically designed midfoot shank allows the foot to move naturally.
-It stabilizes the foot while assisting in a smooth transition from heel strike to toe-off.
+It stabilizes the foot while assisting in a smooth transition from heel-strike to toe-off.

-Ecco made the Aspina Low GTX durable and agile with its yak nubuck leather upper.
-This material has a distinctive and rugged look that is tough, breathable and resistant to abrasions.
+ECCO made the Aspina Low GTX durable and agile with its yak nubuck leather upper.
+This material has a distinctive and rugged look that is tough, breathable, and resistant to abrasions.
 Its closed fine grains and compact woven collagen fiber enable it to be cut thinner thus, reducing the footgear’s weight.
 It has enough elasticity to return to its original form after being stretched.

-With the waterproof Gore-Tex Extended Comfort, this pair of day hiking shoes is able to handle warm conditions and active lifestyle.
+With the waterproof Gore-Tex Extended Comfort, this pair of day hiking shoes is able to handle warm conditions and an active lifestyle.
 Its non-insulated construction renders breathability and comfort.
 This membrane ensures that water stays on the outside while moisture inside vents out.

-- Ecco highly encourages online buyers to be particular with counterfeit sites.
-They have an extensive list of identified Ecco counterfeit sites under their Counterfeit FAQs section
+- ECCO highly encourages online buyers to be particular with counterfeit sites.
+They have an extensive list of identified ECCO counterfeit sites under their Counterfeit FAQs section